girlguidinghertfordshire/ggherts/_noticeboards/2021-10-08-defibrillator-grants.md

 ---
 title: Defibrillator Grants
 date: 2022-09-03
-image: /assets/images/2021/10/lndnhrts.jpg
+image: /assets/images/2023/04/london-hearts.webp
 image_filter: false
 categories:
   - Notice
 tags: []
 author:
-  display_name: The County Office
-  first_name: null
-  last_name: null
+  display_name: the county office
-lastmod: 2022-09-29T18:49:48.238Z
+lastmod: 2023-04-04T09:20:12.199Z
 ---
-The tragic effects of the Covid 19 Pandemic have highlighted the fact that Cardiac Arrest does not discriminate and affects anyone, at any time, of any age!
+Recent publicised events have highlighted the fact that cardiac arrest does not discriminate and can happen to anyone, of any age, at any time!

-Cardiac Arrest kills over 60,000 people, of all ages, in the UK each year.
-If a heart defibrillator is used within 3-5 minutes of a cardiac arrest, the chances of survival increases from 6% to a huge 74%.
+Cardiac arrest kills over 60,000 people, of all ages, in the UK each year.
+If a heart defibrillator is used within 3-5mins of a cardiac arrest, the chances of survival increases from 6% to a huge 74%.

-We currently have a £300 grant available towards the cost in order to assist you in acquiring a defibrillator.
-With every Defibrillator we supply, we provide free online CPR/defibrillator awareness training.
+We are currently able to offer you charity grant funding towards the cost of each defibrillator we supply.

+With every defibrillator, we also provide free online CPR/defibrillator awareness training.

 Equipment is available now.

-In order to proceed in obtaining a Defibrillator simply complete the short online application to receive a quote: [londonhearts.org/apply-for-a-defib](https://londonhearts.org/apply-for-a-defib)

-If you have any queries please contact <tia@londonhearts.org> or telephone [020 7043 2493](tel:02070432493).
+If you have any queries please feel free to contact <jess@londonhearts.org> or call 020 7043 2493

+To receive further information on the defibrillators we supply along with a non-obligatory quote, simply complete our short online application at: [londonhearts.org/apply-for-a-defib](https://londonhearts.org/apply-for-a-defib)

+If you do have the benefit of a defibrillator please ensure you check that it is still under manufacturer warranty and that the pads & battery have not expired.